-1.1 Meeting with owner to fully understand the basic needs for the site.
+1.1 Meet with owner to fully understand the basic needs for the site.

 - What is the general use of the site?
 Know what the site will be used for commercial, residential, public, etc.